smikayilov08/microservices-test/README.md

 # Microservice-Test
-It's a microservice-test app  developed by me in order to practice the use of base microservice communication with rabbitmq in Spring boot.
+It's a microservice-test app  developed in order to practice the use of base microservice communication with rabbitmq in Spring boot.
 Used:
 RabbitMQ;
 Spring MVC;